 Mix It Up (Recipe Variations):

-- Spicy Watermelon Bars: Add a pinch of chili powder to the filling
+- Spicy Watermelon Lime: Add a tiny pinch of cayenne for surprising sweet-heat combination

 What Makes This Recipe Special: